snowplow/docker-snowplow/README.md

   # snowplow-docker-registry.bintray.io/snowplow/scala-stream-collector-nsq:0.13.0 if you have pulled the image
   --config /snowplow/config/config.hocon

-# Stream Enrich
+# NSQ Stream Enrich container, there are others available for Kinesis, Kafka and Google PubSub
 docker run \
   -v $PWD/stream-enrich-config:/snowplow/config \
-  snowplow/stream-enrich:0.14.0 \ # if you have built the image
+  snowplow/stream-enrich-nsq:0.15.0 \ # if you have built the image
-  # snowplow-docker-registry.bintray.io/snowplow/stream-enrich:0.14.0 if you have pulled the image
+  # snowplow-docker-registry.bintray.io/snowplow/stream-enrich-nsq:0.15.0 if you have pulled the image
   --config /snowplow/config/config.hocon \
   --resolver file:/snowplow/config/resolver.json \
   --enrichments file:/snowplow/config/enrichments/ \